marinamasterschool/masterschool-QA-homeworks/homework-2-testplan-testcases/TEST_PLAN.md

 #### **In Scope**
 - All 3 new features
 - UI validation
-- Backend logic (ratings, age verification, shipping threshold)
+- Backend logic (ratings, age verification, shipping )
 - Cross-browser behavior
 - Regression on affected functionality